code-dot-org/code-dot-org/docs/client-api.md

-# Apps API
+# Client APIs

-This document describes the API we provide to "apps."
-This API is used as the back-end for student-built CSP apps though it is useful in many other contexts.
+This document describes the client APIs we provide including Channels, Properties, Tables and Assets APIs.
+These APIs are used as the back-end for student-built CSP apps though it is useful in many other contexts.

 ```
-<script src="/shared/js/apps_api.js"></script>
+<script src="/shared/js/client_api.js"></script>
 ```
+a
 ## Storage Subsystem

-Each application has a unique identifier (`app_id`).
+Each application has a unique identifier (`channel_id`).
 This is an opaque value established and returned by when an application is created.
-Apps are "owned" by a user so there is a mapping from `user_id` to `app_id`.
+Channels are "owned" by a user so there is a mapping from `user_id` to `channel_id`.
+Channels can also be owned by other things besides applab applications.
+For example, the Internet Simulator (a.k.a. netsim, a different Code Studio application than applab) uses a single Channel to manage all of its storage.

 User storage for these APIs are linked to a storage identifier, rather than a user-identifier.
 For anonymous users, the storage-id is stored in a cookie.
 For logged-in users, the user-id is mapped to the storage-id.
 When an account is created, the ownership of the cooke storage-id is transferred to the new user account.